tidyverse/tidyverse.org/content/blog/recipes-1-1-0/index.md

 #> • Dummy variable to factor conversion for: x1 | Trained
 ```

-but now we get an error detailing how the data is different:
+Now, we get an error detailing how the data is different.

 <div class="highlight">